-http://go.boarddocs.com/oh/tcsoh/Board.nsf/goto?open&id=BY53QT03C445

-Students are expected to remain away from school property for the duration of the day.
+http://go.boarddocs.com/oh/tcsoh/Board.nsf/goto?open&id=BY53QT03C445 - Student is expected to remain away from school property for the duration of the day.
 There will be no participation, attendance or practice allowed at any school sponsored event or activity.
 Notice of the suspension is issued to the student and the parent/guardian is contacted.
 A written appeal must be received by the Superintendent within 5 days of the date of suspension or the date of the receipt of the notice, whichever is later.

 Formal discipline could also include: removal from class, prohibition from extra-curricular activities, parental contact, emergency removal, expulsion, and/or permanent expulsion.
+More than three of any one type of disciplinary action in a grading period will automatically result in the next level of discipline being issued.

 Emergency Removal: If a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, the Superintendent, principal, assistant principal or personnel employed to direct, supervise or coach a student activity program may remove the student from the premises.
 When the behavior is sexual harassment as defined by Title IX regulations, the student may be removed on an emergency basis, provided that the District undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provides the student with notice and an opportunity to challenge the decision immediately following the removal.
 If either suspension or expulsion is contemplated, a due process hearing is held on the next school day after the removal is ordered.
 Written notice of the hearing and the reason for removal and any intended disciplinary action is given to the student as soon as practicable prior to the hearing.
 The student has the opportunity to appear at an informal hearing before the principal, assistant principal and the Superintendent/designee and has the right to challenge the reasons for the removal or otherwise explain his/her actions.
-The person who ordered or requested the removal is present at the hearing.
+The person who ordered or requested the parent(s) of the student.
+This notice includes the reasons for the supension and the right of the student or parent(s) to appear to the parent(s) of the student.
+This notice includes the reasons for the supension and the right of the student or parent(s) to appear to the supervise or charding the reasons for the removal is present at the hearing.
 Within one school day of the decision to suspend, written notification is given to the parent(s) of the student.
-This notice includes the reasons for the suspension and the right of the student or parent(s) to appeal to the Superintendent/designee.
+This notice includes the reasons for the supension and the right of the student or parent(s) to appear to the Superintendent/designee.